-It is not yet clear whether regions of SPO11-independent RPA are a product of the DNA replication that precedes meiotic entry or a replication-independent process that is coordinated with the events of synapsis.
-Interestingly, a limited amount of replicative DNA synthesis has been reported to occur during zygonema, although the significance of this observation has remained enigmatic (Stern and Hotta, 1984; Hotta et al., 1985; Stubbs and Stern, 1986).
-In somatic cells, the most robust phosphorylation of RPA occurs at replicationinduced DSBs (Shiotani et al., 2013).
-These lesions are formed as the replication fork encounters a single-stranded break in the DNA strand, producing a 'single-ended' DSB.
+It is not yet clear whether regions of SPO11-independent RPA may be a product of the DNA replication preceding meiotic entry, or a replication-independent process coordinated with the events of synapsis.
+Interestingly, a limited amount of replicative DNA synthesis has been reported to occur during zygonema, though the significance of this observation has remained enigmatic (Stern and Hotta, 1984; Hotta et al., 1985; Stubbs and Stern, 1986).
+In somatic cells, the most robust phosphorylation of RPA occurs at replication-induced DSBs (Shiotani et al., 2013).
+These lesions are formed as the replication fork encounters a singlestranded break in the DNA strand, producing a 'single-ended' DSB.
 In this context, ATR promotes the recruitment of the MRN complex (including NBS1) to generate extensive ssDNA/RPA by resecting this DSB.
-Similarly, the ATR-dependent recruitment of NBS1 to the XY chromosomes suggest that an ATR-dependent processing event is a component of MSCI.
-However, it is also possible that an ssDNA structure similar to that of a stalled replication fork might be generated independently of replicative DNA synthesis.
+Similarly, the ATRdependent recruitment of NBS1 to the XY chromosomes suggest an ATRdependent processing event is a component of MSCI.
+However, it is also possible that an ssDNA structure similar to that of a stalled replication fork may be generated independently of replicative DNA synthesis.
 For example, transcription may be a source of DNA damage (Sordet et al., 2009).
-Interestingly, the XY body is enriched for senataxin, a protein that functions in the resolution of RNA-DNA hybrids (R-loops) formed during transcriptional elongation (Becherel et al.,
+Interestingly, the XY body is enriched for senataxin, a protein that functions in the resolution of RNA-DNA hybrids (R-loops) formed during transcriptional elongation (Becherel et al., 2013).
+If DNA lesions brought about by transcription were to play a role in the activation of the MSUC pathway, they would have to be formed in the early stages of the meiotic prophase since asynapsed regions are transcriptionally silenced.
+Regardless of their source, our observations provide support for a model where regions of ssDNA or ssDNA-bearing secondary structures are likely to play an important role in the activation of MSUC.